crowdsecurity/hub/README.md

  - A log file and it's associated type (same `type` as seen in acquis `labels:type`)
  - A configuration specifying which parsers and/or scenarios must be enabled for the test
- - A *ultimately* a list of assertions that must be run against the parsers and/or scenarios output
+ - A *ultimately* list of assertions that must be run against the parsers and/or scenarios output

+Note: You can provide the parsers and scenarios you want in your test with `--parsers` and `--scenarios` (you can provide multiple parsers and scenarios)

+If you want to test only a scenario, you can specify (`--ignore-parsers`) or set the `ignore_parsers` to `true` in the config.yaml

 2. Configure your test